 Still, what it doesn’t mean is social media is perfectly safe for anyone.

-Recently, Cloudflare, a cybersecurity and internet infrastructure company revealed in report the cyber threats facing critical and vulnerable voices online including LGBTQ+ groups, pro-choice advocacy groups, Ukrainian aid organizations, and more.
+Recently, Cloudflare, a cybersecurity and internet infrastructure company revealed in a report the cyber threats facing critical and vulnerable voices online including LGBTQ+ groups, pro-choice advocacy groups, Ukrainian aid organizations, and more.
 For LGBTQ+ organizations, it saw an average of 790,000 attacks mitigated per day over the last 10 months, with a majority of those classified as DDoS attacks.
 It also says that attacks targeting civil society organizations are generally increasing.

 Social media is often too convoluted for us to get right

 Social media is often too convoluted for us to get right.
-According to the New York Times, from 2018 through 2022, i.e. post-pandemic, teenagers in New York City were arrested and charged with murder at rate that grew twice as fast as that of adults.
+According to the New York Times, from 2018 through 2022, i.e. post-pandemic, teenagers in New York City were arrested and charged with murder at a rate that grew twice as fast as that of adults.
 Violence breaks out faster and more often now than it did before the pandemic, law enforcement and education officials say.
-Conflicts that were born online, and festered as threats were exchanged behind screens, have increasingly spilled into the real world
+Conflicts that were born online, and festered as threats were exchanged behind screens, have increasingly spilled into the real world.

 Meanwhile, social media giants still behave in ways that can only be called irresponsible.
-In August, social media platform X, formerly known as Twitter, sued nonprofit that fights hate speech and disinformation, accusing it of asserting false claims and encouraging advertisers to pause investment on the platform.
+In August, social media platform X, formerly known as Twitter, sued a nonprofit that fights hate speech and disinformation, accusing it of asserting false claims and encouraging advertisers to pause investment on the platform.

 In March, to lure in younger users, Facebook played a sneaky trick on Gen Z Instagrammers.
 According to a report by the New York Times, many of them found their posts mysteriously appearing on Facebook, even though many of them had abandoned it long back.